 The Awards is leading the standardisation and improvement of cider judging across Australia.
 In 2015, we released a Style Guide tailored specifically to the Australian market that defines how products in each class should present in terms of aroma and flavour, appearance, mouthfeel and overall impression.
-The current Style Guide was released in 2017.
-The Style Guide was developed in consultation with the prestigious Great Lakes International Cider and Perry Competition (GLINTCAP).

 We also invest substantially in educating and training producers, judges and competition organisers, and share knowledge with regional cider shows across Australia.
 We are also developing best practice judging and organisational policies and protocols.